 Some mountain cabins do not accept card payments.
 Please read more about payment at mountain cabins

 At many hostels this is fine, as long as you have a bottom-sheet with you.
 It is, however, up to the hostel’s warden to decide whether it’s OK or not.
-At mountain lodges and mountain cabins it’s not a problem.
+At mountain stations and mountain cabins it’s not a problem.

 Many hostels have dog/pet friendly rooms and you can find this information on their websites (under "Facilities and Services").
 Some hostels charge extra for the pet's accommodation.
 Pets are welcome free of charge at STF's mountain stations and mountain cabins, however these rooms are subject to availability.

 Of course!
 For members living outside of Sweden we have a post and package fee of 140 SEK for residents in Europe and 185 SEK for non-European residents.
 Do you know that a membership in your own country’s hostelling organisation is valid in Sweden as well?
-This can be less expensive and gives you the same discounts at our hostels.
+This can be less expensive and gives you the same discounts at our accommodations.

 You can read more about payment at mountain cabins here